pablo8635/project1/README.md

 - Pablo Beitman

 # Hypothesis
+People with high socioeconomic level get less diseases/illnesses related with sedentary life style and junk food consumption because they have more health education due to more opportunities and greater access to information.

 # Description
 Cardiovascular and high blood pressure diseases are among the leading causes of global mortality and is expected to rise over the next few decades, mainly due to aging.
 Eventhough a clear relation exists, other factors are also affecting growth rates. **The hypothesis states a relation between low socioeconomic level (income) and higher rates of diseases, supposing the population is less educated on health topics.**  PONER ALGO MAS AQUI